complexphoton/MESTI.m/examples/1d_distributed_bragg_reflector/distributed_bragg_reflector.md

 Example of a alternating sequence of layers of two dielectric material (also called a distributed Bragg reflector (DBR)) using SCSA

 Use MESTI2S() to compute

 1.The wavelength-dependent reflectance spectrum from DBR and the conservation of energy (T + R = 1)

-2.Discretization error with respect to the resolution
+2.The convergence of the numerical results with respect to resolution

 # System parameters